 Coinciding with the release of The Junction is a highly-anticipated national tour; and PBS Special titled “The Summit,” which features Take 6 in a dual show.
 Part of the public television network’s legendary Soundstage concert series, “The Summit” was taped before a live studio audience at WTTW’s Grainger Studio in Chicago in January 2017.
 The two groups, which have been touring their richly produced, interactive vocal extravaganza for the past three years, create a unique brotherhood onstage, with songs incorporating their combined 10-part harmony, lively segments including “Battle of the Bands” and a repertoire that includes songs neither band has ever recorded.

 About The Manhattan Transfer • www.facebook.com/ManhattanTransferOfficial • www.manhattantransfer.net

 About the Barbershop Harmony Society • www.barbershop.org • Contact: Brian Lynch email@example.com

 The Barbershop Harmony Society is the world’s largest all-male singing Society, with approximately 20,000 members across North America; affiliated men’s and women’s organizations in more than a dozen countries bring the total number of active singers to more than 80,000 worldwide.
-Through active programs in music education, publishing, performance and outreach, the Society preserves and extends the reach of a uniquely American close harmony musical art form whose roots lie in African-American improvisation and European harmony traditions.
+Through active programs in music education, publishing, performance and outreach, the Society preserves and extends the reach of a uniquely American close harmony musical art form whose roots lie in African-American communities of the South in the late 1800s.
 Founded in 1938, the Society now expends nearly $1 million annually in support of community and school programs that bring the fellowship, fulfillment and excitement of vocal music to a new generation of singers.